 The Statement of Net Position.
-This statement (pages 8 and 14) reports all assets and liabilities of the Corporation as of December 31, 2014 and 2013, respectively.
+This statement (page 7) reports all assets and liabilities of the Corporation as of December 31, 2016.
 The difference between total assets and total liabilities is reported as net position.
 Increases in net position generally indicate an improvement in financial positions while decreases may indicate a deterioration of financial position.

-LAKE COUNTY LAND REUTILIZATION CORPORATION MANAGEMENT'S DISCUSSION AND ANALYSIS (CONTINUED) FOR THE YEARS ENDED DECEMBER 31, 2014 AND 2013 (UNAUDITED)
+LAKE COUNTY LAND REUTILIZATION CORPORATION MANAGEMENT'S DISCUSSION AND ANALYSIS (CONTINUED) FOR THE YEAR ENDED DECEMBER 31, 2016 (UNAUDITED)

 The Statement of Activities.
-This statement (pages 9 and 15) serves the purpose of the traditional income statement.
-It provides consolidated reporting of the results of all activities of the Corporation for the years ended December 31, 2014 and 2013.
+This statement (page 8) serves the purpose of the traditional income statement.
+It provides consolidated reporting of the results of all activities of the Corporation for the year ended December 31, 2016.
 Changes in net position are recorded in the period in which the underlying event takes place, which may differ from the period in which cash is received or disbursed.
 The Statement of Activities displays the expenses of the Corporation's various programs net of related revenues, as well as the separate presentation of revenues available for general purposes.